Tutorial: XAFS Scans and Energy Scans

 Running a Multi-Segment EXAFS Scan in K-space

-The xafs_scan() function can also accept one energy segment as X-ray wavenumbers instead of X-ray energy using the k_step, k_exposure and k_max keyword-only parameters. k_weight controls the increasing exposure time at higher wavenumbers.
+The xafs_scan() function can also accept regions as X-ray wavenumbers instead of X-ray energy.
+Each K-space region accepts an additional parameter k_weight that produces increasing exposure times at higher wavenumbers.

 >>> # Run the plan with the previously created RunEngine